 2. The Olive Tree Restaurant

-One of the only restaurants in Bath to actually post online their suppliers list, this means that, if you care to look you can found out exactly where all of your food is coming from.
+One of the only restaurants in Bath to actually post online their suppliers list, this means that, if you care to look you can find out exactly where the ingredients of your delicious food are coming from.
 You’ll soon spot that they only work with fresh local produce.
-The restaurant itself is a basement restaurant in the Queens Berry Hotel.
-Their menus change regularly depending on the produce available, so if you have been once before it doesn’t mean you can’t go again.
+This restaurant with beautiful decor is located in the basement of Queens Berry Hotel and offers a striking and delicious menu.
+Moreover, its menu changes regularly depending on the produce available, so if you have been once before it doesn’t mean you can’t go again.
+Another must-try here is a taste of one (or more) of its broad variety of red and white wines from its chic wine bar.

 The Olive Tree Restaurant